Thursday, February 19, 2009

 B) In case of one of the underlyings being between 85-100% there could be between a reasonable and significant amount of delta to unwind.

-• Cross Gamma effects, in case both Stocks are below the 100% limit, would not be significant (except that the net delta would be distributed accordingly between the two stocks).
+C) Assuming we are short the autocall, and that the product does not early redeem.
+We always have to sell stocks, and not sometimes buy as the Euclid Model was showing sometime back. - Cross Gamma effects, in case both Stocks are below the 100% limit, would not be significant (except that the net delta would be distributed accordingly between the two stocks).
 The Graphs on the worst off stock would look similar to above curves in this case also, though it might change between the two stocks at some time.